Emine3/NET-Thread.Terminate/README.md

 ```
 However, this is not necessary and relevant on .NET 7+ since it just falls back to DotNetAbortInternal.

+> [!CAUTION]
+> The DotNetAbortInternal method 'may corrupt the process and should not be used in production code.'

 ### <center>3.
 DotNetAbortInternal <center>
 ```csharp